It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - If David Mitchell is around, you'll probably hear the word "massive" used with peculiar emphasis... not necessarily by him.

 - In Babylon 5 and its spinoffs, J. Michael Straczynski loves naming characters "Elizabeth" or "David".
 The former includes Elizabeth Lochley, Elizabeth Sheridan, and Elizabeth Trent, while the latter includes David Corwin, Jeffery David Sinclair, David Mckintyre, two David Sheridans, and David Martell.

-- The Daily Show has a number of running gags, but the writers have always gone well out of their way to insert certain phrases into stories whenever they can:
+- The Daily Show.
+It has a number of Running Gags, but the writers have always gone well out of their way to insert certain phrases into stories whenever they can.

 - Wesley Willis uses the phrase "Rock Over London / Rock On Chicago" towards the end of EVERY song and follows it by reciting a company jingle.

 - Marilyn Manson has a love for the number 15, due to being born on January 5th.
 As such, the number appears again and again in art, lyrics, titles, and is even tattooed behind one of his ears.
 For a few years, his name was even stylized as "Mar1lyn Man5on", which reappeared on the cover of a single over a decade later.

 - Four completely different songs by Sting (The Police's "Every Little Thing She Does Is Magic" and "Oh My God" from Synchronicity; and Sting's solo songs "Seven Days" and "If You Love Someone, Set Them Free") feature the following lyric:

 Do I have to tell the story of a thousand rainy days since we first met,

 It's a big enough umbrella, but it's always me that ends up getting wet.